The Good, The Bad, And The Ugly: What You Need To Know About These 25 Sweeteners

 High-fructose corn syrup is widely known now to be a poor choice of sweetener and sugar substitute.

-Created from corn starch, high-fructose corn syrup is a highly processed form of glucose and fructose that can contribute to an array of health problems like type 2 diabetes as well as fatty liver disease.
+Created from corn starch, high-fructose corn syrup is a highly processed form of glucose and fructose that can contribute to an array of health problems.

 It’s good to be aware that this form of sugar is added to many processed goods as a cheap alternative to higher-quality sugars.